jrialland/python-chess/README.md

 [![Build Status](https://travis-ci.org/jrialland/python-chess.svg)](https://travis-ci.org/jrialland/python-chess)

-chess3 is a really simple chess engine, written in python, mainly for fun..
+chess3 is a really simple and dumb chess engine, written in python, mainly for fun..

 It also features an openings book.